Previously Recorded: School-Based Behavioral Threat

 Only $10 for members and $20 for non-members

-Participants may earn 4.0 SCECHs for attending the live event and completing the appropriate SCECH's survey within two weeks.
+Did you miss the live webinar?
+Don't worry, you can still register for this event and receive a recorded version of the webinar.
 A link to a recorded version will be provided to all registered guests.
 You may register and receive a link to the recording for up to one year after the live event.
-Please note, the recording will not be available until two weeks after the event.
-As a result, participants cannot earn SCECH's for viewing the recorded version.
+Please note, the recording will not be available until approximately two weeks after the live event.
+No SCECHs are available for viewing the recorded version.

 DESCRIPTION & OBJECTIVES:

 Recent acts of violence that have taken place at schools throughout the country, including school shootings carried out by youths, have brought attention to the need for evidence-informed and research-based approaches to school-based behavioral threat risk assessment and management (BTAM).
 School psychologists not only play an integral role on the multidisciplinary teams engaged in this type of work, they often lead the charge.
 As such, it is imperative school psychologists are up-to-date both in terms of their knowledge of the process and their skills to lead and to conduct the process, in addition to implementing the plan that results from the BTAM process.
 Thus, the purpose of this session is to:

 1. Increase participant awareness of a school-based behavioral threat assessment and management process, how it fits within a comprehensive approach of school safety, and recent concerns/taking points about BTAM;

 2. Enhance participant knowledge of processes and models of school-based BTAM;